Fridays, September 8, 15, 22, 29; October 6 & 13 • 9:30am - 10:30am • Station Community Room

 Reap the rewards of both Yoga and Qigong in this cool class that combines the two disciplines.
 Not only will you shape and tone, but you’ll learn to relax and unwind with meditation techniques. egistration required with a non-refundable fee of $30.00 online or in-person by check or money order payable to Huntington Public Library.
-Registration required.
-Open to All.
+HPL cardholders until September 12, then open to all.

 Joseph P. Dwyer Veteran Peer Support Project

 Wednesdays, September 20 & October 18 • 12:00 pm - 2:00 pm• Station Community Room

 The Dwyer Project provides programs and services, free of charge, to all veterans on Long Island of all eras.
 By leveraging military cultural values of trust, respect, perseverance, and self-reliance we facilitate successful reintegration by engaging other veterans who have shared experiences.
 Impact in the community has resulted in reduction of hospitalizations, sustained families, secured gainful employment, prevented homelessness, promoted daily wellness, and educated the civilian community as to the needs of our veterans.
 Each month the Dwyer Project will have a table at the Station Branch.
 Come by to get more information about how to get support for yourself or a loved one.
 No registration required.
 Open to all.

 Wednesdays, September 20, 27; October 11, 18, 25; November 1, 8 & 15 • 6:0 0 pm · Station Community Room